 (who once covered "Sailin' On"), and Rage Against the Machine

 - Dreadlock Rasta: The entire band (who were apparently influenced by seeing Bob Marley in concert), but HR is the most notable one, thanks to Face of the Band status.

-- Feeling Oppressed by Their Existence / Never Live It Down: Their incident with Millions of Dead Cops and Big Boys (see the YMMV section for details).
+- Feeling Oppressed by Their Existence / Never Live It Down: Their incident with MDC and Big Boys (see the YMMV section for details).